anthonynarine/anthonynarine/README.md

 "Hey I'm Anthony, a software developer with a knack for full-stack solutions.
-My forte lies in sculpting seamless Django APIs that sync perfectly with React frontends.
-When I'm not immersed in project building, you'll find me hanging out with my ace, my 3-year-old daughter, keyboard smasking in League of Legends or catching  basketball 🎮🏀, or keeping an eye on the stock market's latest trends ⚽📈.
+With a robust foundation in both front-end and back-end technologies, I excel at crafting seamless Django APIs that perfectly synchronize with dynamic React frontends.

+When I'm not immersed in project building, you'll find me hanging out with my ace, my 3-year-old daughter, smashign my keyboard playing League of Legends, catching a basketball game 🎮🏀, or keeping an eye on the stock market's ⚽📈.

 I'm all about collaboration and innovation, so let's join forces and bring some exciting projects to life! 🚀 Feel free to drop me a line at anarine83@gmail.com."